 Sometimes people offer critique even when it’s best not offered.
 When that happens it pays to slow down your reaction, think about what the other person is really saying and figure whether you’ll be better off accepting it or leaving it.
 Often, you’ll find that if you put yourself in the other person’s shoes, you’ll understand what they’re saying much better.
 Of course, this is easier said than done.

 Do you ask for your work to be critiqued?
-Where do you ask for photo critique? and do you have any more tips?
+Where do you ask for a photo critique? and do you have any more tips?
 Let us know in the comments below.